temporalio/documentation/docs/references/ui-configuration.md

 ## showTemporalSystemNamespace

-When enabled, – that is when it is set to `true`, the Temporal System Namespace becomes visible in the UI.
+When enabled—that is, when set to `true`—the Temporal System Namespace becomes visible in the UI.
-The Temporal System Namespace lists Workflow Executions utilized by the Temporal Platform.
+The Temporal System Namespace lists Workflow Executions used by the Temporal Platform.

 ```yaml
 showTemporalSystemNamespace: false